KB01111/KB-multi-agent/STARTUP.md

 ### Option 1: Using the Batch Script (Windows)

-1. Double-click the `start-all.bat` file
+1. Double-click the `start-app.bat` file
 2. Two command windows will open - one for the backend and one for the frontend
 3. Wait for both services to initialize

 ### Option 2: Using the PowerShell Script (Recommended)

-1. Right-click on `start-all.ps1` and select "Run with PowerShell"
+1. Right-click on `start-app.ps1` and select "Run with PowerShell"
 2. The script will:
    - Check if all prerequisites are installed
    - Start the backend and verify it's running